DingoOz/piicodev_slider_example/README.md

 The build environment is Arduino IDE 2.2.1 and this has been tested on a Pico W.

+Uses the following Arduino framework for the RP2040: https://github.com/earlephilhower/arduino-pico

 "PiicoDev" and the PiicoDev Logo are trademarks of Core Electronics Pty Ltd.